tarponjargon/js-simple-validations/README.md

  - Validates as you type
  - No dependency on any other library or framework (vanilla JS)
- - Configures with HTML only, using data attributes (write no JS, unless you want)
+ - Configures with HTML, using data attributes (write no JS, unless you want)
  - No separate styling needed (unless you want to customize)
- - Promise-based, debounced
+ - Promise-based and debounced
- - AJAX support
+ - Supports AJAX validations
  - ES5-compatible, tested back to IE11
  - Can be used for multiple forms on a page
  - Only 10kb gzipped